quasarframework/quasar-framework.org/source/guide/quasar-roadmap.md

 title: Quasar Roadmap
 ---

-Next version is v1.0, with two main focus points:
+Next version is v1.0, with four main focus points:
 * SSR (Server Side Rendering)
 * Nuxt starter kit
 * Notable improvements to the form components
+* Total documentation website revamp, using Quasar SSR.
+Better "view source" functionality, with ability to fork and play each example on JsFiddle.

 Notable features on the roadmap too (some might end up in v1.0):
 * Chrome (+ Firefox) extension support